-Finally, it’s always nice to include the research tools that you have experience with so interviewers know that you can hit the ground running.
+Pro tip: It’s always nice to include a list of the research tools that you have experience with so interviewers know that you can hit the ground running.
 Showcase your go-to tools for different methodologies and prepare to talk through some of their pros and cons.

 Pro tip: To make your portfolio presentation stand out, speak to how you set expectations with your stakeholders in the beginning of your project, and how you follow through at the deliverable stage to make sure insights are actionable for each stakeholder?
 How do you socialize your insights and tailor them to your audience?

-Possibly the most important point to touch on as you are presenting your portfolio is your impact!
+Possibly the most important point to touch on as you are presenting your case studies is your impact!
 What changed due to your research?
 What was your return on investment (ROI)?

-I wish you the best in building your portfolio and presenting your work!
-If you would like more tips on how to structure your portfolio and coaching to help secure your next (or first!) role in UXR, check out my website: eniolaabioye.com.
+I wish you the best in building your UX research work samples and presenting your case studies!
+If you would like more tips on how to structure your portfolio and coaching to help secure your next (or first!) role in UXR, check out my website: uxoutloud.com.

 🎙 How to Break Into User Research: Career Advice for Aspiring UXRs